Consumer medicine information

 Patients showing negative intradermal skin tests to specific venoms at 1 microgram/mL are not recommended for venom treatment.

-Since routine immunisations have been suspected of exacerbating autoimmune diseases, hyposensitisation should be given cautiously to patients with other immunological diseases and only if the risk from insect stings is greater than the risk of exacerbating the underlying disorder.
+Since routine immunisations have been suspected of exacerbating autoimmune diseases, immunotherapy should be given cautiously to patients with other immunological diseases and only if the risk from insect stings is greater than the risk of exacerbating the underlying disorder.

 In highly sensitive patients, the doctor may be required to use a modified dose schedule, based on the patient's sensitivity to and tolerance of the injections.